rohitk20bsms-ui/Drosophila-larva-tracker/README.md

 ---------------------------------------
 GOALS FOR THE PORJECT
 -----------------------------------
-/n Add better GUI
+<br />Add better GUI
-/n Add optimise the code for the existing editor (figure out good tool) /n Make the particle tracker compatible to any video format
+<br /> Add optimise the code for the existing editor (figure out good tool)
+<br />Make the particle tracker compatible to any video format